London Borough of Haringey: Education

-In 2014 Haringey Council contacted OFSTED and the police after video footage emerged showing multiple incidents where primary age children at the Harris Primary Academy Coleraine Park, in Tottenham, were physically restrained or "dragged around", each by either two or three members of staff.
-An executive from the National Association of Head Teachers described it as "horrible" to see a "really distressed" child restrained in this way.
-The school's policy requires any use of restraint to be notified to the parents in writing, but this had not happened.
-The school issued a statement saying that physical restraint is only used when pupils present a risk to themselves or others, and that it can make it possible for them to continue in mainstream education rather than being permanently excluded.

-Child welfare

-The local authority is Haringey London Borough Council.
-Haringey Council has been the subject of nationwide criticism over its handling of the welfare of young children in connection with the murder of Victoria Climbié in 2000 and the death of Peter Connelly in 2007.
-In March 2009, Haringey Council's performance was placed by the Audit Commission in the bottom four of the country and the worst in London.
-In December 2009, Haringey's performance was placed by Ofsted in the bottom nine in the country for children's services.
-A later series of positive Ofsted inspections culminated in the service being taken out of 'special measures' by the government in February 2013.

 Health & Social Care

 NHS services provide healthcare for all residents of Haringey.
 There are 52 General Practices across the borough as of 2022.
 These are grouped into eight Primary Care Networks with Haringey GP Federation covering the entire borough.
 In addition to Primary Care the population is cared for by several hospitals including the North Middlesex University Hospital, Homerton Hospital, Whittington Hospital and St Ann's Hospital.
 In addition, there are numerous Health & Social Care providers across the borough.

 Economy

 In 2016, there were 12,150 businesses in Haringey employing a total of 66,000 people.
 This accounted for 1.3% of all employment in London.

 Haringey's economy is dominated by small businesses with 93.9% of businesses employing fewer than 10 people.

 The main sectors of employment in Haringey are: